Announcing the 2022 recipient:

 Sheryl Spence, former mayor of the City of Warman, Saskatchewan.

-The Ann MacLean Award for Outstanding Service by a Woman in Municipal Politics recognizes retired women municipal politicians who have shown exemplary service to their community and constituents and to mentoring women who want to run.
+The Ann MacLean Award for Outstanding Service by a Woman/Non-Binary Person in Municipal Politics recognizes retired women or non-binary municipal politicians who have shown exemplary service to their community and constituents and leadership in mentoring other elected women/non-binary people or those who want to run.

 The award is named in honour of FCM Past President Ann MacLean, who led FCM's campaign to increase the number of women in municipal politics across Canada.

 Only women/non-binary people who are no longer holding elected office are considered.